-Kendra Shank's crystal-pure tone, powerful musicianship and elastic phrasing have won her rave critical notices and fans internationally.
-Hailed by The New York Times as a "superbly skilled vocalist" and an artist of "effervescence, depth," and "integrity" (Nate Chinen), she headlines at top venues across the U.S. and abroad, captivating audiences with her genuine warmth and musicality.
-Shank combines jazz originals, standards, world music, French songs, folk/pop tunes, and open improvisation in an adventurous, genre-bending style that inspired Gary Giddins to call her "one of New York's most original performers."
-(Jazz Times)
+Kendra Shank's “delectable voice” (Time magazine), rich polychromatic tone, elastic phrasing, and powerful musicianship have won her rave critical notices and fans internationally.
+Hailed by The New York Times as a "superbly skilled vocalist" and by The New Yorker as “imaginative and daring,” Shank is based in New York City and headlines at top venues and festivals across the U.S. and abroad.
+Her seven CDs have garnered numerous “Best of the Year” citations, a New York Times Critics’ Choice, DownBeat poll recognition, and charted on radio.
+Captivating audiences with her genuine warmth and depth of storytelling, Shank combines modern jazz, standards, originals, world, folk, French chanson, and open improvisation in an adventurous, genre-bending concept that inspired Gary Giddins to call her "one of New York's most original performers" (Jazz Times).

 Originally a folk/pop singer-guitarist based in Seattle, Kendra Shank comes to performance naturally.
-Born in California to a playwright father and actress mother, Kendra was acting in plays at age 5, picked up the guitar at 13, and at 19 began her music career playing in Parisian subways and sidewalk cafés.
+Born in California to a playwright father and actress mother, Kendra was acting in plays at age 5, picked up the guitar at 13, and at 19 began her music career playing in Parisian subways and sidewalk cafés (she has a BA in French).
 After several years on the west coast folk music circuit, a Billie Holiday recording inspired her to pursue jazz.

 In 1989 Shank began studying with jazz vocalist Jay Clayton in Seattle, while keeping dual residency in Paris, France where she gigged in jazz clubs.
 Her jazz career blossomed quickly and in 1991 she was hired by Bob Dorough as vocalist-guitarist-percussionist for his west coast tour.
 She soon caught the attention of jazz legend Shirley Horn, who invited Kendra to perform as her guest at the Village Vanguard in New York and co-produced Shank's critically-acclaimed debut compact disc Afterglow (Mapleshade, 1994), featuring pianist Larry Willis and saxophonist Gary Bartz.

-Ms. Shank relocated to New York in 1997 and recorded two albums for Jazz Focus Records: Wish (1998), which Time magazine's Terry Teachout called "delectable" and advised "get in on the ground floor, this lady is going up," and Reflections (2000), which made the Boston Globe's Top Ten list: "This vocalist makes lyrics believable, invents like an instrumentalist, and has an ear second to none for little-known and unknown tunes," wrote the Globe's Bob Blumenthal.
+Ms. Shank relocated to New York in 1997 and recorded two albums for Jazz Focus Records.
+Wish (1998) was endorsed by another of Shank’s mentors, jazz icon Abbey Lincoln who wrote “Kendra Shank is an original; a singer with a sound,” while Terry Teachout raved in Time magazine "get in on the ground floor, this lady is going up."
+This was followed by Reflections (2000), which made Bob Blumenthal’s Top Ten List for the Boston Globe: "This vocalist makes lyrics believable, invents like an instrumentalist, and has an ear second to none for little-known and unknown tunes."